Motivation Activity: What Do People Want From Their Jobs?

-Objective - To identify what motivates people to work.
+Objective - Identify what motivates people to work.

 Give each learner a copy of the table below.
 Divide the learners into small groups of three or four.
-Ask each learner to rank each item under the column titled “Individual” from 1 to 10, with 1 being the most important and 10 being the least important.
+Ask each learner to rank each item under the first column titled Individual Factor from 1 to 10, with 1 being the most important and 10 being the least important.

 Individual Factors Group Factors What do people want from their jobs?